hellerve/ptolemy/done.md

 the Judeo-Christian tradition, many of the stories will seem oddly familiar—an ark, a flood, a dove?—, with an almost off-puttingly repetitive narrative.

+* *Die Kunst, glücklich zu sein* by **Arthur Schopenhauer** (2005)

+This little collecion of pearls of wisdom by an interesting, troubled man were extremely insightful and supremely quotable.
+I enjoyed reading it, even though I didn’t agree with some of the rules and analyses.
+I also enjoyed being confronted with ancient Greek again, though, truth be told, I wasn’t able to decypher most of it.

 ## Management

 ### Papers